Analgesics

 Lower risk for recovery and cases.

-Statistically significant lower risk is seen for recovery and cases.
-7 studies from 6 independent teams in 3 countries show significant improvements.
+Significantly lower risk is seen for recovery and cases.
+7 studies from 6 independent teams in 3 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 36% [6‑56%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Results are consistent with early treatment being more effective than late treatment.